spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/02-build-content-bundle.md

     INFO[0144] ISO file created successfully
     ```

 The result is a content bundle that you can use to preload into your installer.
-Alternately, you can use the ISO version of the content bundle and transfer it to a USB drive to be used separately at the time of edge host installation.
+Alternatively, you can use the ISO version of the content bundle and transfer it to a USB drive to be used separately at the time of edge host installation.

 # Validation